dgvncsz0f/rpmctl/README.rst

 This software provides a simple templating system that can be used to customize configuration files.
 For instance, suppose you have a package, say *foobar*, which installs a config file under */etc/foobar/file.conf* [#]_ with the following content::

-.. [#] Bear in mind that you can use this in any *text file* owned by a RPM package.

   hostname: $(hostname)
   chroot: $(foobar::chroot)